tsuda16k/sketcher/README.md

     larger than 0.3.
   - smooth: noise/blob smoother. set an integer value equal to or larger than 0.
-  - gain: this parameter may be usuful for noise reduction.
+  - gain: this parameter may be useful for noise reduction.
   - contrast: contrast of the sketch image is adjusted by this parameter.
   - shadow: if given a value larger than 0 (e.g., 0.3), shadows are